 - Post announcements on the Forest gateway.
 Click here to find out how.

 - Publicize news about yourself, your department, or your students.
 Examples include winning an award, organizing a conference, or publishing a new book.
-Your news will be published on the College website and in the Weekly News in the Forest, which is emailed to the entire campus community each Wednesday during the academic year.
+Your news will be published on the College website and in the Weekly News in the Forest, which is emailed on Wednesdays to the entire campus community.

 - Publicize events.
-Click here to fill out the form that gets your event on to the campus calendar and into the campus news cycle.
+Ask your department assistant or click here to get your event on to the campus calendar and into the campus news cycle.
 You will also find everything you need to know to hold a successful event on campus.

 - Help you make routine website updates.
 Your department assistant can make most updates to your department pages.
 Or join us for lunchtime hands-on web sessions the second Tuesday of the month to learn how to make updates yourself.
-Contact Linda Blaser to sign up.
+Contact Ian Schappe to sign up.

 - Social media strategizing.
 Need help getting buzz on social media for your event or news?
-Contact Liz Libby.
+Contact Susan Morris.